S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v3/challenges.md

 - Effecient handling of a large volume of concurrent video streams
 - High availabilty of streaming service
-- reduced latency of video requests and network throughput
+- Reduced latency of video requests and network throughput
+- Quick upload time for videos

 ## Reasons for Distribution